-IU School of Medicine faculty neurosurgeons provide expert pediatric and adult care through IU Health Physicians, a comprehensive, multi-disciplinary practice plan.
+Faculty neurosurgeons at IU School of Medicine provide expert pediatric and adult care through IU Health Physicians, a comprehensive, multi-disciplinary practice plan.
 These faculty are dedicated to the school’s tripartite mission that focuses on education, research and clinical care.
-As a result, IU faculty surgeons provide the most advanced care today, and ensure future generations of patients will have access to highly skilled specialists and innovative new surgical approaches that result from rigorous research.
+As a result, IU faculty surgeons provide the most advanced care and ensure future patients will have access to highly skilled specialists offering innovative surgical approaches that result from rigorous research.

 Neurological Surgery Residency Program